kittykatattack/contain/README.md

   if collision.has("bottom") console.log("The sprite hit the bottom");
 }
 ```
-If there's the sprite that doesn't hit a boundary, the value of
+If the sprite doesn't hit a boundary, the value of
 `collision` will be `undefined`.